nice-game-hints/deponia/05-village/050-get-headphones/057-teletypewriter.md

 # I did
 It looked like a _cat_ would be jumping over the writer.

-# Cat
+## Where would I get a cat?
 There are cats in the Post Office.

-# They are working
+# The cats are working
 Yeah, the two are stationed.
 Is there a replacement?

-# Replacement cat
+## I need a replacement cat
 Open the Replacement Cat's Hatch and grap the replacement cats from the replacement cat's hatch.

-# Catwork
+# I have the replacement cat
-Put the cat into the teletypewriter
+Put the cat on the teletypewriter.